Mu to E Gamma

 The Mu to E Gamma (MEG) is a particle physics experiment dedicated to measuring the decay of the muon into an electron and a photon, a decay mode which is heavily suppressed in the Standard Model by lepton flavour conservation, but enhanced in supersymmetry and grand unified theories.
 It is located at the Paul Scherrer Institute and began taking data September 2008.

-Results
+MEG Results

 In May 2016 the MEG experiment published the world's leading upper limit on the branching ratio of this decay: